mzanibelli/mkcdj/README.md

 For example, the `dnb` (Drum & Bass) preset limits the detection from 165 to 180 BPM.

 [Check the source to see the supported presets](https://github.com/mzanibelli/mkcdj/blob/master/mkcdj.go) or use `default` to get a wide range (1-200).

+## Quality

+The quality score is computed from the average RMS gain over 20Khz relatively to the same measurement made over 16Khz.
+Thus, MP3 files having a cutoff at 20Khz will have a much lower score than their WAV counterpart.

+The threshold used to output the quality warning is arbitrary and based on my manual tests.